Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Results and Analysis

 \subsection{Plasticity Shows a Distinct Update Regime}

-Now let's examine the dynamics of self-modulating plasticity in greater detail, contrasting adaptive and fixed update regimes.
-Fig.~\ref{fig5}(a) compares the trajectory of $\alpha$ under self-modulating plasticity with and without perturbation.
+The update dynamics themselves discriminate between hypotheses.
+If perspectival organization were reducible to generic recurrence, a fixed update rate (slow or fast) should reproduce the same latent dynamics.
+If self-modulation matters, the regimes should differ qualitatively.
+Fig.~\ref{fig:ablation}(a) compares the trajectory of $\alpha$ under self-modulating plasticity with and without perturbation.
 In both conditions, plasticity is initially high during early learning.
 The divergence emerges later; under the perturbation-free baseline, $\alpha$ remains elevated, whereas under repeated perturbation it progressively declines with high variance.
 This suggests that adaptive plasticity is a history-sensitive variable that diminishes over time as structure consolidates under repeated exposure.

-Fig.~\ref{fig5}(b) compares $\|g\|$ across Adaptive, Rigid, and Open update laws.
+Fig.~\ref{fig:ablation}(b) compares $\|g\|$ across Adaptive, Rigid, and Open update laws.
 Under the Rigid regime ($\alpha\!=\!0.05$), the GRU candidate nudges $g$ at each step, but the low update rate preserves most of the prior state.
 The result is a persistent unidirectional drift: $\|g\|$ grows without bound, indicating a failure of self-regulation in which structure accumulates without stabilization.
 Under the Open regime ($\alpha\!=\!0.80$), roughly 80\% of $g$ is overwritten by the new GRU output at every step, leaving little trace of prior history.
 The latent magnitude remains comparatively flat, reflecting a reactive system that encodes the present moment rather than accumulating perspective over time.
 The Adaptive regime falls between these extremes: plasticity is initially high, allowing $\|g\|$ to grow as representational structure is acquired, and then decreases as the system stabilizes, producing a growth-then-plateau trajectory.
 Notably, the adaptive conditions with and without perturbation ($n_P\!=\!4$ and $n_P\!=\!0$) converge to similar late-training $\|g\|$ values.
 This suggests that while perturbation may alter \textit{how} the perspective latent is organized, it does not substantially change the total amount of structure that $g$ accumulates.